Non-equilibrium dynamics of bacterial colonies -- growth, active fluctuations, segregation, adhesion, and invasion: Introduction

 \section{Introduction}

-Bacterial colonies consisting of cells with nearly identical geometry and mechancial properties are uniquely suited for studying the non-equilibrium statistical mechanics of living matter \cite{bonazzi2018intermittent, welker2018molecular, shaebani2020computational}.
-A well-established biological model system is the coccoid bacterium \textit{Neisseria gonorrhoeae}.
+Bacterial colonies consisting of cells with nearly identical geometry and mechancial properties are uniquely suited for studying the non-equilibrium statistical mechanics of living matter~\cite{bonazzi2018intermittent, welker2018molecular, shaebani2020computational}.
+A well-established biological model system is the coccoid/diplococcoid bacterium \textit{Neisseria gonorrhoeae}.
 With a spherical cell body with a diameter of roughly $1\,\mu\mathrm{m}$, the bacterium forms colonies that are reminiscent of nonliving colloidal assemblies.
 However, bacteria grow and reproduce.
 Moreover, while colloidal assemblies are held together by passive attractive interactions, such as depletion forces, \textit{N.~gonorrhoeae} colonies are held together by extracellular filaments called type IV pili (T4P) that are cyclically elongated and retracted~\cite{craig2019type}.
 T4P are helical polymers consisting mainly of the major subunit PilE.
 Anchored in a transmembrane complex, T4P are isotropically displayed on the whole cell surface of \textit{N.~gonorrhoeae}~\cite{marathe2014bacterial}.
 Their elongation and retraction is driven by the dedicated ATPases PilF and PilT, respectively.
 PilF is required for pilus polymerization and PilT drives pilus retraction and depolymerization.
-During retraction, T4P are capable of generating high forces exceeding $100\,$pN \cite{merz2000pilus, maier2002single} and the retraction proceeds with velocities up to $2 \rm{\mu m\ s^{-1}}$ \cite{marathe2014bacterial, welker2018molecular}.
+During retraction, T4P are capable of generating high forces exceeding $100\,$pN~\cite{merz2000pilus, maier2002single}, which is 20 times higher than the force generated by muscle myosin and makes the T4P one of the strongest molecular machines known so far~\cite{zollner2019motor}, and the retraction proceeds with velocities up to $2\,\rm{\mu m}/ \rm{s}$~\cite{marathe2014bacterial, welker2018molecular}.
 When individual cells come into proximity of abiotic surfaces such as glass, cells can attach via T4P.
-Since \textit{N.~gonorrhoeae}generates multiple pili simultaneously, a tug-of-war between pili on different sides of the cell body ensues.
+Since \textit{N.~gonorrhoeae} generates multiple pili simultaneously, a tug-of-war between pili on different sides of the cell body ensues.
 On glass surfaces, the average detachment force is an order of magnitude smaller than the maximum force generated by pili.
-Therefore, the tug-of-war leads to a random walk of individual bacteria on surfaces~\cite{skerker2001direct,holz2010multiple, marathe2014bacterial, ponisch2017multiscale}.
-In aerobic environments, individual cells form colonies that are held together by T4P that bind to each other, leading to time-dependent attractive interactions among bacteria~\cite{kurre2012oxygen,dewenter2015oxygen}.
-The fact that this interaction is caused by time-dependent non-equilibrium forces affects the shape, dynamics, and sorting behavior of bacterial colonies. \textit{N.~gonorrhoeae} mutants without T4P can not aggregate into colonies \cite{taktikos2015pili}.
+Therefore, the tug-of-war leads to a random walk of individual bacteria on surfaces~\cite{skerker2001direct,holz2010multiple, marathe2014bacterial,zaburdaev2014uncovering, ponisch2017multiscale, ponisch2019bacterial}.
+In aerobic environments, individual cells form colonies.
+In colonies, cells are held together by T4P, which produce time-dependent attractive interactions among bacteria~\cite{kurre2012oxygen,dewenter2015oxygen}.
+The fact that this interaction is caused by time-dependent non-equilibrium forces affects the shape, dynamics, and sorting behavior of bacterial colonies. \textit{N.~gonorrhoeae} mutants without T4P cannot aggregate into colonies~\cite{taktikos2015pili}.
 The strength of cell-cell attraction is affected by T4P post-translational modifications and can be controlled by inhibiting or activating different steps of the pilin glycosylation pathway~\cite{zollner2019type}.
-Mutants with different T4P density and breakage forces spatially segregate inside colonies, suggesting a sorting process driven by a differential of adhesiveness~\cite{oldewurtel2015differential, ponisch2018pili}.